Ethical principles for Uniarts Helsinki’s fundraising

 Donations and partnerships are managed separately from other processes.
 The university’s procurements are managed as part of the public procurement process, which is regulated by the Act on Public Procurement.
 Donations and/or partnerships do not give an advantage in negotiations or other interactions with the university.
 A donation is never a bribe.
 Donations and partnerships do not influence the recruitment of employees, student admissions, students’ academic success or completion of a degree.
 Donations and partnerships cannot be used to influence the university’s teaching, research or publications in a manner that goes against the university’s strategy, values or research integrity guidelines.

-Employees at Uniarts Helsinki do not disclose any confidential information or business secrets that they have obtained to third parties – they respect the principle of confidentiality in all conversations and other communication that they engage in.
+Employees at Uniarts Helsinki do not disclose any confidential information or business secrets to third parties.
+They respect the principle of confidentiality in all conversations and other communication that they engage in.
 Uniarts Helsinki complies with the legislation and regulations concerning data protection and confidentiality.
-The data in the donor register are only accessible to the university, and no data will be shared with third parties.
-You can read more about data protection at uniarts.fi.
+The data in the donor register are only accessible to the university, and no data is shared with third parties.
+You can read more about data protection at uniarts.fi/data-protection.

 Accepting donations, deeds of donations and agreements

-It is possible to donate to Uniarts Helsinki with a deed of donation, and the final decision on accepting this kind of a donation will be made by Uniarts Helsinki.
-Donations made with a deed of donation are accepted by the Rector.
-Donations must always be in line with the university’s values and operations, and accepting a donation may never jeopardise the reputation of the university or other donors.
+It is possible to donate to Uniarts Helsinki with a deed of donation.
+The final decision on accepting this kind of a donation is made by the rector of Uniarts Helsinki.
+Donations must always be in line with the university’s values and operations.
+Accepting a donation may never jeopardise the reputation of the university or other donors.
 The donor and the source of the donation must be known, and the payment methods of the donor must be reliable.

 It is possible to donate to the foundations and specifically defined projects of the university on a continuing basis.
 Bequests and donations made on special days such as birthdays to Uniarts Helsinki are also possible.
-Instructions regarding all forms of donating can be found on the uniarts.fi website.
+Instructions regarding all forms of donating can be found at uniarts.fi/donate.

 Compensation-based activities and agreements

 In all Uniarts Helsinki operations, there is a clear distinction between a gratuitous donation and cooperation that is based on mutual benefits.
-Agreements concerning different kinds of partnership projects define the content of the partnership within the framework of legislation and generally accepted principles.
-The agreements state both parties’ responsibilities and expected compensations as well as the conditions on payments made in connection with the cooperation.
+Agreements concerning different kinds of partnership projects define the nature of the partnership within the framework of legislation and generally accepted principles.
+The agreements state both parties’ responsibilities and expected compensations as well as the conditions on payments.

 Use of donations

-It is our objective to secure the future of high-quality education in the arts in Finland with the helpof the donations.
-The main development targets of our education are increasing our internationality and strengthening interaction and research in the arts.
+It is our objective to secure the future of high-quality education in the arts in Finland with the help of the donations.
+In education, our main development targets are increasing our internationality and strengthening interaction and research in the arts.
 Donations help the university to upgrade its international profile, increase the number of visiting professors, promote the influence of art in society, and invest in strategic, specifically defined targets.

 Uniarts Helsinki’s investment portfolio consists of investment assets.
 The income from investments is used to develop the university’s operations.
 The purpose of the investment assets is to secure the university’s financial leeway and improve the stability of finances.
-Both the short- term and the long-term needs of the university will be taken into account in asset management and in the allocation of the funds.
-Uniarts Helsinki’s investment policy has been prepared with the help of an investment committee consisting of investment professionals as its members.
-The goal of the policy is to secure all of Uniarts Helsinki’s investment assets and make sure that good administrative practices are followed.
+Both the short-term and the long-term needs of the university are taken into account in asset management and in the allocation of the funds.
+Uniarts Helsinki’s investment policy has been prepared with the help of an investment committee consisting of investment professionals.
+The goal of the policy is to secure all Uniarts Helsinki’s investment assets and to ensure that good administrative practices are followed.

 The investment horizon of Uniarts Helsinki is long, which minimises the effects of short-term exchange rate fluctuations.
 The university would not be able to achieve its target rate of return with a low-risk investment portfolio, because the expected return of a portfolio of this kind would not be high enough.
-Risk management is based on sufficient diversification and overall balance of the portfolio, and when it comes to individual investment decisions, the risk is assessed according to the overall risk level of the portfolio.
-The long-term target of investments is a nominal yield of 6 to 7 percentage points on average, with the yield of any five consecutive years expected to be positive.
+Risk management is based on sufficient diversification and the overall balance of the portfolio.
+When it comes to individual investment decisions, the risk is assessed according to the overall risk level of the portfolio.
+The long-term goal of investments is a nominal yield of 6 to 7 percentage points on average, with the yield of any five consecutive years expected to be positive.
 On average, 3 to 4 percentage points of the return on the portfolio is used every year for developing operations.
-Even though the strategic allocation is, in principle, a long-term average allocation, it is always necessary to take the prevailing operating conditions into account in all decisions.
+Even though the strategic allocation is, in principle, a long-term average allocation, it is always necessary to take the prevailing operating conditions into account.

 Uniarts Helsinki is committed to promoting the principles of responsible investing.
 The university adheres to the existing legislation and legally binding provisions in its investment activities.
 When making investments and selecting cooperation partners, the generally accepted environmental, social and governance standards (ESG) are emphasised.
-The principles of responsible investing are integrated as part of investment activities in a manner that promotes the principles of safe and profitable investing.
-The principles of responsible investing support the objectives of sustainabledevelopment.
+The principles of responsible investing are integrated as part of investment activities promoting the principles of safe and profitable investing.
+The principles of responsible investing support the objectives of sustainable development.
 Asset managers must be committed to following the aforementioned principles of responsible investing in their investment activities, processes and choice of investments.

 Donor and partner relations

-Uniarts Helsinki builds and fosters long-term and diverse donor and partner relations of high quality.
-This is achieved by offering versatile donation and collaboration opportunities to private individuals, foundations, corporations and other organisations.
+Uniarts Helsinki builds and fosters diverse, high quality, and long-term donor and partner relations.
+This is achieved by offering versatile donation and collaboration opportunities to private individuals, foundations, corporations, and other organisations.

 The university respects the donors’ rights by providing them with up-to-date information about how the donations are used and taking into account the donors’ privacy and wishes in its operations.
-The university is regularly in contact with the donors and partners, and they are given information concerning the use of the funds, results of fundraising, and different kinds of events that they can participate in.
+The university is regularly in contact with donors and partners and shares information concerning the use of the funds, results of fundraising, and different kinds of events that they can participate in with them.